- Purpose

 |

-ACTIVITY | RESPONSIBILITY | STEPS | |
+Activity | Responsibility | Steps | |

-A. | Responding to an emergency on University Campuses or in University activities where a child has just been abused or is at immediate risk of harm | Any person at the scene |
+A. | Responding to an emergency on University Campuses, in University activities or online where a child has just been abused or is at immediate risk of harm. | Any person at the scene |

 |

-B. | Responding to an incident, disclosure or suspicion of child abuse | Any member of the University Community over 18 years |
+B. | Responding to an incident, disclosure or suspicion of child abuse. | Any member of the University Community over 18 years. |

 |